halfaya/icfp2021/Lyrics.md

 Refinement type system designed for Haskell\
 Type checking using an SMT solver\
-Soundness is hard due to lazy semantics\
+Soundness is hard with lazy semantics\
-We must know which binders do not terminate
+We must know which binders don't terminate

 ## Verse 4 (Bridge)